-Li-ion batteries became widespread not only in personal electronics, medical devices, aerospace, and automotive, but also in heavy industrial applications like electric forklifts in the Material Handling industry, and even mining.
+have become widespread not only in personal electronics, medical devices, and the aerospace and automotive industries, but also in heavy industrial applications like electric forklifts in the material handling industry, and even mining.

 Whether you have all the safety protocols in place to prevent lead poisoning and decontaminate before going home to protect your family, the main question is, “Why should you continue using lead?”
 Dan Askin, a Speaker at a recent BCI event “Worker Decontamination: Preventing Take Home Lead” says it best: “The less lead you start with, the less lead you have to clean up.”

 Why Manufacturers of Lead-Acid Batteries Take Workers’ Lead Decontamination Seriously, and Why You Should Too.

 On November 4, I participated in a webinar titled “Worker Decontamination: Preventing Take Home Lead & The Role of Operations and Supervisors in Lead Health Programs” organized by Battery Council International.
 I have full respect for the organizers of this education effort aimed at reducing the harm.
 I was quite impressed with the mandated lead decontamination measures to prevent spreading lead dust (and consequent lead poisoning) outside of a workplace.